njkhan786/GettingAndCleaningDataProject/README.md

 5. Summarize the datat
 	-	Calculates the means of all the measures by subject and activity
 	-	Create the tiday dataset.
-	-	Writes the data.frame to local drive in the working directory as csv file.
+	-	Writes the data.frame to local drive in the working directory as txt file.